A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 And He shall be a Son to Me”?

-BTW: There is only a single mention in the index to Psa 110 (page 20).
+BTW: There is only a single mention in the index to Psa 110 (page 20) in Dr. Belcher's book.
 There, it is used as an example of what Dr. Belcher calls ‘the promise of reward’.
+(In other words, he doesn't even deal with the "meat" of Psa 110.1-3.)
 It really is the Father’s directive to the Lord Christ to assume His position as the Ruler of the nations to begin the task of eliminating evil from the earth.
 See Appendix: The Current and Future Kingdom of the Lord Christ.]

 There is yet more to challenge with Dr. Belcher’s incredibly irresponsible assertion that Psalm 2 is about national Israel instead of the person of the Lord Christ.
 Let’s look again here: